rainergo/Fileserver/README.md

 # Fileserver
-Host to public files that can be downloaded by anyone
+Host to public files on Github that can be downloaded by anyone: [HowTo](https://www.labnol.org/internet/free-file-hosting-github/29092/)

 # To make PDFs downloadable:
 attach "?raw=true" to the URL